vinayakdileep/ionic-angular/ImportantNotes.md

 - Use the url **chrome://inspect/#devices** to debug native app using chrome with the help of emulator.

 ### Routing logic
 - In ionic angular when we navigate from one page to another.
-Angular will be pushing the last page in to cache memory.
+Ionic will be pushing the last page in to cache memory.
-- While we navigates back angualar will do pop and remove the current page from memory and navigates to previous page.
+- While we navigates back ionic will do pop and remove the current page from memory and navigates to previous page.
-- Thus by using cache memory angular speeds up loading of pages.
+- Thus by using cache memory ionic speeds up loading of pages.
+- The lifecycle methods are also different in ionic angular apps.
+- While loading a new page angular method **ngOnit()** will be called. **ionViewWillEnter()**, **ionViewDidEnter()** methods are called from ionic. **ngOnDestroy** from angular is not callled in this scenario.
+- **ngOnDestroy** is called when we pop from the stack. ie, coming back from the latest page, it will destroy latest page.
+Here previous page will be already present in the stack hence **ngOnInit** is not called here for that page.